Krito-ex/CSST/README.md

 - Notably, the algorithm can be used to solve the inverse problem of PSF engineering and RGB super-resolution.
 - **This toolkit will be continually refined.**

-### Dependencies
+### Acknowledgements
+- We would like to express our gratitude to the author and contributors of MST-plus-plus and MST for their valuable work.
 - CSST is an open-source project that leverages the functionality provided by external libraries called [MST-plus-plus](https://github.com/caiyuanhao1998/MST-plus-plus) and [MST](https://github.com/caiyuanhao1998/MST).
 - CSST modifies the underlying framework from [MST-plus-plus](https://github.com/caiyuanhao1998/MST-plus-plus) and [MST](https://github.com/caiyuanhao1998/MST) to perform a completely noval reconstruction task (ADIS) as well as PSF engineering.
 You can find the original MST-plus-plus repository [here](https://github.com/caiyuanhao1998/MST-plus-plus) and MST repository [here](https://github.com/caiyuanhao1998/MST).

-### License
-- CSST's source code is subject to the [CSST](LICENSE).
-- The original code from [MST-plus-plus](https://github.com/caiyuanhao1998/MST-plus-plus) and [MST](https://github.com/caiyuanhao1998/MST) retain their original licensing, which can be found in the [MST-plus-plus](https://github.com/caiyuanhao1998/MST-plus-plus) and [MST](https://github.com/caiyuanhao1998/MST).

-### Acknowledgements
-- We would like to express our gratitude to the author and contributors of MST-plus-plus and MST for their valuable work.